gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Prepare my data

 1. Focus on the most important fields first ([Mandatory fields](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"}, [MIDS fields](/en/data-aggregator-faqs#additional-fields-increasing-data-quality-in-the-data-aggregator-mids){:target="_blank"}) and then proceed with the ones you think are important/interesting.
    - You don't need to import your entire database into the Aggregator.
-Some of your fields are purely internal management.
+Some of your fields are purely internal management.<br>
-2. Make sure the [attributes in DAGI which require special values](/en/data-aggregator-faqs#fields-in-the-data-aggregator-with-special-values-required){:target="_blank"} are filled in correctly.
+2. Make sure the [fields which require special values in DAGI](/en/data-aggregator-faqs#fields-in-the-data-aggregator-with-special-values-required){:target="_blank"} are filled in correctly.
 3. Check that your file does not have
    - catalogNumber duplicates
    - empty scientificName cells